OpenMoonRay/openmoonray-docs/docs/beta/scene-formats.md

 ---
-title: Moonray Scene Formats
+title: MoonRay Scene Formats

 # format is YYYY-MM-DD 00:00:00 +0000
 # last-modified-date: 2025-02-14 00:00:00 +0000
 ---
-# Moonray Scene Formats
+# MoonRay Scene Formats

-Moonray uses a proprietary scene description format called RDL2.
+MoonRay uses a proprietary scene description format called RDL2.
 There are two primary file formats for RDL2:

 - RDLA is a readable text format based on the programming language Lua
 - RDLB is a binary format